On explicit $L^2$-convergence rate estimate for underdamped Langevin dynamics: The decay rate for isotropic quadratic potential

 \section{The decay rate for isotropic quadratic potential}

 For isotropic quadratic potential, an explicit expression for the spectral gap of $\opL$ is available (thus also the decay rate in \eqref{eqn::exp_decay}).
-Note that while the result is stated for $d = 1$, it trivially extends to arbitrary dimension for isotropic quadratic potential as different coordinates are independent. \begin{theorem}[{\cite[Theorem 6.4]{pavliotis2014stochastic}}] When $U(x) = \frac{m}{2}\abs{x}^2$, $d = 1$, the spectrum of the operator $-\opL$ is given by
+Note that while the result is stated for $d = 1$, it trivially extends to arbitrary dimension for isotropic quadratic potential as different coordinates are independent.
+The spectrum is also explicitly known for $V=0$ and $x\in \mathbb{T}^d$ on a torus, see \cite{kozlov_effective_1989}. \begin{theorem}[{\cite[(10.83)]{risken1989fokker}, \cite[Theorem 3.1]{metafune2002spectrum}}] When $U(x) = \frac{m}{2}\abs{x}^2$, $d = 1$, the spectrum of the operator $-\opL$ is given by

 \end{theorem}

 Let $\lambda_{\text{exact}}$ be the spectral gap for the real component of $\{\lambda_{i,j}\}_{i,j\ge 0}$.
 Notice that the spectral gap is always achieved when $i = 0$ and $j = 1$, thus

 \begin{corollary} For any dimension $d$, for isotropic potential $U(x) = \frac{m}{2}\abs{x}^2$, \eqref{eqn::exp_decay} holds with the decay rate $\lambda_{\text{exact}}$. \end{corollary}